Reuh/anselme/README.md

 Method style calling is also possible, like with functions.

-Paragraphs commit variables after a call.
+Paragraphs commit variables after being called (either manually or automatically from resuming a function).
+The commit always happen after the paragraph's child block has been ran.

 Please also be aware that when resuming from a paragraph, Anselme will try to restore the interpreter state as if the function was correctly executed from the start up to this paragraph.
 This includes: